chrisquince/DESMAN/README.md

 4. COG0015_outsel_var.csv: This is the file of selected variants.

 5. COG0015_outtran_df.csv: A matrix of estimated error rates.

+###Inferring haplotypes and abundances for the test data set

 #Complete example of _de novo_ strain level analysis from metagenome data